-People injured while waiting at a bus stop may be entitled to compensatory damages in Nevada.
+People injured while waiting at a bus stop (sometimes called a bus shelter) may be entitled to compensatory damages in Nevada.
 Damages for bus stop accidents can include payment of medical bills, lost wages, pain and suffering and damages under Nevada’s wrongful death law.

 In most cases, people injured at Nevada bus stops will seek compensation from the driver of the vehicle that struck them.
 But in some cases, bus riders may also have claims against the bus line or a government entity – such as the city of Las Vegas, the Clark County School District, or the Regional Transportation Commission of Southern Nevada.

 Our caring Las Vegas Nevada personal injury lawyers offer free consultations to help you determine who is responsible for your bus accident and what compensation a lawsuit may help you recover.

 The city of Las Vegas and the state of Nevada do their best to keep people waiting at bus stops safe.
 But they aren’t always successful.